project44/manifest/.changeset/green-emus-push.md

 '@project44-manifest/theme': patch
 ---

-Updating build scripts and adding as prop to all components
+Updating design tokens to include css variables and as prop support for all components